-What was then the attitude of Soviet Union to neturalist foreign policy?
+What was then the attitude of Soviet Union to neturalist foreign policy ?

-It was set out clearly in the Report of the Central Committee to the 22nd Congress of the CPSU which said,
+It was set out clearly in the Report of the Central Committee to the 22nd Congress of the CPSU which said, only in the sense that they do not belong to any of the existing military of political alliances.

-"A few years ago there were two appossing camps in world affairs, i.e. the Socialist and Imperalist camps.
-Today an active role in international affairs is also being played by those countries of Asia, Africa and Latin America that have freed, or are freeing themselves from foreign oppression.
-Those countries are often called neturalist through they may be considered netural only in the sense that they do not belong to any of the existing military or political alliances.
 Most of them, however, are by no means netural when the cardinal problem of our day, that of war and peace is at issue.
-As a rule those countries which have won their liberty from colonialism are becoming a serious factor for peace, for the struggle against colonialism and imperialism and the basic issues of world politics can no longer be settled without due regard for their interest"22.
+As a rule those countries which have won their liberty from colonialism are becoming a serious factor for peace, for the struggle against colonialiesm and imperialism and the basic issues of world politics can no longer be settled without due regard for their interest."22